Life Ionizer vs Kangen: Who Makes the Best Water Ionizer?

 This could be a dealbreaker for those of you who wish to save valuable counter space.

 The MXL-15 under counter model also comes with an attractive digital display on the faucet that allows you to change water settings right on the faucet.

 Through my research, I’ve found that only the most premium water ionizers include a molecular hydrogen boost feature.

 Both the Super501 and MXL-15 boost molecular hydrogen in every glass of water.

-The only water ionizer I’ve come across that has the option to turn on the hydrogen boost feature is Tyent’s UCE-11.
+The only water ionizer I’ve come across that has the option to switch on hydrogen boost is the Tyent UCE-11.